Power training: Loaded plyometrics

+Unilateral plyometrics

+Unilateral plyometrics is whereby only one leg is used at a time, such as in hopping (also known as a single leg jump) or in single leg bounding (jumping for distance).
+The exercises may be performed repetitively with the same leg or by alternating between the left and right legs.
+In the case of alternating between the legs, this should be considered as different to running because it is still a jumping action and not a stepping action.
+However, the range of movement is similar to a running step and involves a similar phase of acceleration during.
+For these reasons, unilateral plyometric exercises have a high-degree of transferability to running, and can be used especially to enhance sprint ability.

 Ballistic training

 Ballistic training is based upon maximising the acceleration phase of an object and minimising the deceleration phase.
 This may involve throwing a weight, as the term ballistic implies, but may also involve jumping whilst holding a weight or swinging a weight.
 Examples include throwing a medicine ball, jumping with a trap bar, or swinging a weighted club.

 Complex training

 Complex training, sometimes referred to as contrast training, involves alternating heavy lifts with plyometric exercises.
 Ideally, the exercises should move through similar ranges of motion.
 For example, a set of back squats at about 85-95% 1RM followed by a set of vertical jumps.
 The intention is to utilise the PAP effect from the heavy back squats in the jumping exercises and thereby increase the power with which the jumps are performed with.
 Over a period of training, this may increase the trainee's ability to perform the plyometric exercise more powerfully without the preceding heavy lift being required.